-Furthermore, cannabidiol could also rebuild the epithelial cell lining our intestines.
-For this reason, it has the potential to heal leaky gut.
-More experiments are required, but this is very promising for cannabidiol’s reputation as a powerful healing medicine, and proving the ability to for the product to tackle the root cause instead of simply providing symptom relief.
+Furthermore, cannabidiol could also rebuild the epithelial cell lining within our intestines.
+For this reason, it has the potential to heal leaky gut, but, more experiments are required.
+Yet, this is very promising for cannabidiol’s reputation as a powerful healing medicine, and proving the ability to for the product to tackle the root cause instead of simply providing symptom relief.

 It plagues us as children and follows us into adulthood.
-How about adding acne to the list of CBD’s health benefits?
+So, what would you think about adding acne to the list of CBD’s health benefits?

 Acne comes from many sources, including stress.
-We know CBD can assist with anxiety and therefore stress.
-So then, by transitive property, CBD may help your acne while it helps you de-stress.
+We know CBD can assist with anxiety and, therefore, stress.
+Thus, CBD may help your acne while it helps you de-stress and battle inflation.

-CBD has also been tested as a topical treatment for breakouts in research studies.
-Because of its anti-inflammatory properties, it was able to reach sebaceous glands and calm potential acne, before the sebum erupted into an offending pimple.
+CBD has also been tested as a topical treatment for breakouts in many research studies.
+Because of its anti-inflammatory properties, it was able to reach sebaceous glands and calm potential acne before the sebum erupted into the offending pimple.

 5) Motivation, Alertness, But Also Sleep

 CBD can keep you alert, awake, and motivated.
 Studies have shown cannabidiol increasing dopamine release.
-Dopamine is the excitement neurotransmitter, easily tickled by a variety of stimulators leaving us happy.
+Dopamine is the excitement neurotransmitter, since CBD easily tickles a variety of simulators, it leaves us happy.

 But wait, isn’t CBD supposed to help with sleep?

 The studies are not conclusive enough, so it isn’t clear.
 Some studies produce results like the aforementioned one.
-On the other hand, CBD has shown to be more sedative in higher doses.
+On the other hand, CBD has shown to be more of a sedative in higher doses.

 6) Epilepsy and Other Neurodegenerative Diseases

 Hopefully, most of us never have to encounter these.
 But if you do, it is comforting to know that CBD has even been used as a remedy for these life-threatening illnesses.

 Cannabidiol has been well researched in aiding epilepsy and seizures.
 The FDA has approved it under the name Epidiolex® in the US.
 With its breakthrough being recognized on a federal level, can you imagine how effective cannabidiol must be?